XrXr/xrxr.github.io/content/post/arm64-movn/index.md

 Using `MOVN` and `MOVK` gives a pretty good strategy for negative numbers.
 Sometimes, the whole sequence takes fewer than 64 bits.
-That's shorter than `movabs` from x86-64, which uses a 64-bit immediate.
+That's shorter than `movabs` from x86-64, which encodes all 64 bits of the constant into the instruction.

-Pick a 16-bit chunk in the constant is not all bits set and use a `MOVN` to set the chunk, filling all other chunks with ones as well.
+Pick a 16-bit chunk in the constant that is not all bits set and use a `MOVN` to set the chunk, filling all other chunks with ones as well.
 If no such chunk exists, then all bits are set, and a single `MOVN` finishes the job.
 Otherwise, set other chunks with `MOVK`.

-If there is even a single 16-bit chunk of ones in `N`, the initial `MOVN` finishes setting two chunks or more in one go, beating out the one-chunk-at-a-time `MOVK`. `MOVZ` covers positive numbers and `MOVN` covers the negatives.
+If there is even a single 16-bit chunk of ones, the initial `MOVN` finishes setting two chunks or more in one go, beating out the one-chunk-at-a-time `MOVK`. `MOVZ` fills zeros and `MOVN` fills ones.

 This strategy is not limited to negative numbers.
 For example, it sets `0x7000_ffff_cafe_ffff` with just two instructions.